 Anyway, on to the outfit!
 I already own a pink suit from Banana Republic, and it has been such a well-worn and versatile piece in my wardrobe.
 You could say I don't need another pink suit… but I couldn't resist this amazing almost neon color of this hot pink wide leg pantsuit.
 And the silhouette and fabric are completely different.
 The jacket comes in four colors, the pants in five.
 They both come in petite, but even when I ordered this suit at the end of October 14 petite was sold out.
 Since it's not a super tailored style, the regular worked after taking them to the tailor to shorten the legs and sleeves.
 Since the pants aren't lined and the jacket doesn't have sleeve buttons, it wasn't too pricey.
 I love that this suit is machine washable, and a fabric that can virtually be worn year-round.
 The pieces are also the kind that will be worn individually; I personally love the cut of these pants and have several ideas on how to style them this season!

 I received this coat in my latest Rent the Runway Unlimited delivery.
 This is the kind of coat I would never purchase.
 First of all, the retail price is $750 and if I suddenly won $750 in the lottery I wouldn't spend it on a full-length faux fur coat.
 Secondly, there are few situations in life where a faux fur full-length leopard print coat with giant flowers all over it is appropriate.
 Granted, this is the kind of coat I'd totally rock to the grocery store, but then we need to go back to the point that this coat is $750.
 But this is the kind of ridiculously fabulous piece I love renting.
 I can wear it until I am over giant flowers and leopard print, send it back, and get some other ridiculous yet fabulous coat or bag or jewelry or clothing.
-As always, you can use promo code RTRDC22F051 at checkout to get $100 off your first 60 days of a membership with Rent the Runway.
+As always, you can use promo code RTRDC22F051 at checkout to get $100 off your first month at Rent the Runway.

 Shop Leopard Faux Fur Coats: